 4. Process – Destination Management in Action

-Finally, when thinking about your process, you need to consider how you can actually make sure the product and experience you are offering connects with the people who will be travelling to your destination.
+Finally, when thinking about your process, you need to consider how you can actually make sure the product and experience you are offering connect with the people who will be travelling to your destination.
 Essentially, it means identifying precisely what needs to be done to manage the destination properly, for optimal results.

 It is important that this step is done last, because it requires you to have an understanding of the other components.
 You need to already know how the place is defined, who the people involved will be and what the product is.
 Then you can start to think about the effects of tourism on your destination, where improvements are needed, and so on.